Gaineyj0349/ExceptionBuddy/README.md

 //TODO

+Step 1.
+Add the JitPack repository to your build file

-bring this into your root build.gradle
+Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {